dawidplocki/generic-conversation-bot/README.md

 * ChooseState - Similar in work as `switch` code
 * IfElse - Similar in work as `if else` code
-* MoveNextState - Displays the given text, no matter the input will call all prived actions
+* MoveNextState - Displays the given text, no matter the input will call all provided actions
 * WaitForActivationState - The starting state, bot will ignore all input until given phrase (like: "hi") will be given

 ### Actions